TugboatQA/docs/content/lighthouse/configure-lighthouse.md

       - foo

     urls:
-      # Create Lighthouse reports for the default alias
+      # Trigger Lighthouse audits for the default alias
       :default:
         - /
         - /blog

-      # Create Lighthouse reports for the "foo" alias
+      # Trigger Lighthouse audits for the "foo" alias
       foo:
         - /
         - /about